parula-app/docs/docs/develop/app/voice-application-via-websocket.md

 whereas `invocationName` contains your app ID, and `intents.name`is the intent ID and function name.
 For a detailed description, see [Intents JSON](develop/app/intents-json.md).

-When the user says "What are the news", Pia core will send call function with `path: "myapp/news"`, according to the protocol above, as a message on your WebSocket connection.
+When the user says "What are the news", Parula core will send call function with `path: "myapp/news"`, according to the protocol above, as a message on your WebSocket connection.